 Anyway, let’s look at a few of the best attractions for traveling to Berlin with a baby or little kids.

-Things to See and Do in Berlin With a Baby
+Things to See and Do in Berlin: the Perfect Flexible Berlin Itinerary

 Now that we’ve established that Berlin has plenty for kids, let’s talk about how you can make sure you see the city’s best highlights for grown-ups with- with your baby.
 Berlin is bursting at the seams with history, and there’s no better place to start than Pariser Platz, the heart of the city.